1st Black Vegas officer role model 'for people of any color' – KION546

 “He laid out a stack of books in front of me when I was a young cop,” McCurdy said, “and he told me, ‘Read these books, and you will be fine.’”

-Moody served in the Navy during World War II and aspired to be an engineer before has recruited to law enforcement by a police inspector who remembered Moody as a high school athlete.
+Moody served in the Navy during World War II and aspired to be an engineer before he was recruited to law enforcement by a police inspector who remembered Moody as a high school athlete.

 When several more Black officers were hired in Las Vegas, Moody trained them at his home using the same books that taught him how to be a policeman.